 Anna and her husband don't have many things in common, although both live under the same roof and sleep in the same bed.
 Indeed, it seems that she and he have nothing in common other than what they are undertaking.
 Anna was cooking when the husband entered by the door carrying a bottle.
 He catches her from behind.
 He grabs her by the hair.
 He makes her fall, pouring gasoline over her and setting her on fire.

 I wrote this short story for the International Women's Day (8 March).
 Then it was published in Estrenes.
 Antologia de poemes i contes.
 University of Lleida, 2005.
 It is also published into Spanish on Resonancias, no. 127. Éditions la Résonance, 2014, and into English in the literary journal When Women Waken, Fall 2013 Issue 3, Grief, 2014, such as the fiction tale 2066.
 Beginning the age of correction.
-On the homepage there is a short biography and overview of my novels.
-Unfortunately the whole site is only in Catalan and Spanish.
 This page is available in the following languages:

 Anna, whose shadow casts itself on the wall since very early in the morning, now starts to fade away.
 Anna and that shadow of hers that moves from wall to wall should not be locked in here.
 She could just pack up and leave, but she does not visualize what's beyond ahead.
 She knew more, but now she's forgotten it.
 She can no longer distinguish between what she wanted to become and what she has become.
 She lives in a 60m² dwelling with official protection and has as husband the same guy who impregnated her when she was seventeen.
 Her son left long time ago, because he, unlike them, wanted to see the world from a new perspective.
 Now her son is learning the carpentry trade and he views these buildings of official protection as just as neat and gray as before when he comes and goes from his rented nest, with or without his girlfriend, on a second-hand bike or walking.
 Anna wanted to become someone.
 It could be said that she wanted to go far, she did not know where, but she wanted to get there and soon.
 She became a mother when she was eighteen, the first one at her prom, a complete first fruit.
 Some others followed afterwards.